 - Logged Activities / Notes

-**For safety, regardless of direction, one system cannot delete objects in the other system, though they can be updated.
+For safety, regardless of direction, one system cannot delete objects in the other system but objects and fields can be updated.

 Now we will go into more detail about the items that can be synced:

 First, you can select which Salesforce users you want to create as Team Members in Planhat.
 This is a simple way to update your Planhat account with employees already accessing Salesforce.

 First choose the direction of the Account sync.
 This initial option is for the Account object, but please note each Field on the Object can have an independent sync direction chosen.

 - You can specify any Accounts in Salesforce to sync with Planhat.
 Salesforce Accounts create Accounts or Companies in Planhat.
 To do this, choose the parameters by which you will identify Accounts to be synced.

 2. It is likely that you will later want to display customer usage data in Planhat.
 To do this, Planhat needs an ID for each customer.
 If you store that ID in Salesforce make sure you add it in the next step.